how to make a person¶

 refactor: make it better¶

-import datetime import random import src.person import unittest
+4import datetime 5import random 6import src.person 7import unittest

 NameError: name 'this_year' is not defined

-because I called a function that does not exist in
+because I called a function that is NOT in

 NameError: name 'datetime' is not defined.
 Did you forget to import 'datetime'